Damaging quotation

-A damaging quotation is a short utterance by a public figure used by opponents as a discrediting tactic.
-These utterances are often, but not always, taken out of context (a tactic sometimes referred to as contextomy) or otherwise changed to distort their original meaning.
+A damaging quotation is a short utterance by a public figure, and used by opponents as a discrediting tactic.
 These quotations may be inserted or alluded to in negative political ads to discredit the character or intellectual ability of the originator.
 More typically, however, they are used in political arguments by both politicians and political pundits often in ways which are fallacious.

 These quotations are compiled into books or posted on the internet and are repeated in other contexts such as in talk radio or in the United States by stand-up comedians in late-night television monologues.
 The publication of these quotations is justified as a necessary part of maintaining an informed citizenry.

 In cases where the quotation in question is taken widely out of context it can be difficult for a candidate to find recourse, even though it is very easy to check the accuracy and the context of a quotation by using internet resources (such as search engines); in popular jargon, the quotation (especially if humorous) can grow into a meme.